Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation

 \section{Conclusion}

-This paper focuses on the generalization and robustness issues of the learning-based MILP solvers under restrictive training distributions.
-We observe from empirical results that the learned embeddings of GNN are unstable across distributions on the learn-to-branch task, and we infer the overfitting risks to the homogeneous graph structures.
-To tackle this challenge, we propose a distributionally robust optimization framework (AdaSolver) for neural solvers to promote the diversity of instance graph structures in training distributions by adversarial instance augmentation.
-Specifically, we formulate the adversarial instance graph augmentation as a contextual bandit problem and employ a sample efficient decision model to enable efficient training of the augmenter under insufficient training data.
-Experiments show that AdaSolver significantly improves the generalization of neural solvers on five well-recognized benchmarks.
+This paper focuses on the generalization and robustness issues of the learning-based MILP solvers under restrictive training settings.
+Learning-based solvers often suffer from severe performance degradation in unseen MILP instances.
+To address this challenge, we propose a robust optimization framework (AdaSolver) for learning-based B\&B solvers to promote the diversity of instance graph structures in training distributions through adversarial instance augmentation.
+Specifically, we formulate the non-differentiable learning problem of the augmentation policy as a contextual bandit problem, enabling efficient gradient-based adversarial training for the learning-based solvers and the augmentation policy.
+Experiments show that AdaSolver significantly improves the generalization and sample efficiency of the learning-based B\&B solvers on five well-recognized benchmarks.

 \ifCLASSOPTIONcompsoc